-Domesticated parrots need exercise.
-In the wild, a parrot might travel 15 miles in a single day just to search for food.
-In your living room or its cage, your pet will be far more sedentary.
+Parrots need exercise.
+In the wild, a parrot might travel 15 miles a day to search for food.
+In its cage, your parrot will be far more sedentary.
 Ensuring that it gets its heart rate up and its muscles moving will improve its health and mood.

-Parrots need exercise sessions twice a week, each lasting for 20-30 minutes.
-They also need a range of toys that provide enrichment and stimulate further activity, such as perches, swings, and ropes.
-During a workout session, you can encourage your parrot to fly, play, climb, walk, and flap its wings.
-You can even take the parrot outside for exercise, provided that it’s secured by a harness.
+Parrots need 2 exercise sessions a week, each lasting for 20-30 minutes.
+They need toys that provide enrichment and stimulate further activity, such as perches, swings, and ropes.
+Encourage your parrot to play, climb, walk, and flap its wings during a workout session.
+You can even take your parrot outside to fly on a harness.

-Parrots have much-shortened lifespans when they are unfit and live on improper diets.
-They can also develop heart problems and disease of the liver or kidney.
-More than preventing such outcomes, exercising your parrot is great enrichment and socialization.
-That makes it important to keep your parrot moving, even if it isn’t 15 miles a day.
+Parrots have much-shortened lifespans when they’re unfit.
+They can also develop heart problems and diseases of the liver or kidneys.
+More than preventing such outcomes, exercising your parrot is good for enrichment and socialization.
+That makes it important to keep your parrot moving and flapping its wings, even if it isn’t 15 miles a day.

 Why Do Parrots Need Exercise?

 Parrots have high-paced metabolisms to support the amount of energy and activity they require in the wild.
-Inside your home, this need for movement lessens, but their metabolism does not.
-If parrots aren’t kept active, they:
+Inside your home, this need for movement lessens, but their metabolism doesn’t.
+If parrots aren’t kept active, they become:

-Fitness in parrots not only ensures that the ratio of fat and cholesterol remains inside a healthy range.
+Fitness in parrots not only ensures that the ratio of fat and cholesterol remains in a healthy range.
 It also keeps your parrot happier and more even-tempered.
-Exercise allows parrots to burn energy and produce endorphins, as noted by Harvard University.
-Because of that, your parrot won’t just gain toned muscle mass, but also a balanced mood.
+According to Harvard University, exercise allows parrots to burn energy and produce endorphins.
+Because of that, your parrot won’t just gain toned muscle mass but also a balanced mood.

 Not exercising your parrot hampers its ability to feel socialized or enriched.
 It may become depressive and unwilling to interact.
-Bored parrots can become destructive parrots, both to their surroundings and themselves.
-It can even shorten their lifespan by a wide margin.
-Heart complications and disease of the liver and kidney arise with increased cholesterol and unhealthy fat content.
+Bored parrots can become destructive, both to their surroundings and themselves.
+It can even shorten their lifespan.
+Heart complications and diseases of the liver and kidneys arise with increased cholesterol and fat content.

 Parrots are long-lived animals when cared for properly.
-Larger species can even exceed 70 years of age.
+Larger species can even reach 70+.
 Giving your parrot the right amount of exercise, mental and physical, gives it the best chance of living for many decades to come.

 How To Exercise Your Parrot

-There are many ways to exercise your parrot.
-In fact, a large portion of your parrot’s fitness routine will be handled alone, inside its cage, or with its toys in your living room.
-In some cases, you can even take the parrot flying or teach your parrot to fetch.
+A large portion of your parrot’s fitness routine will be handled alone, either from inside its cage or with its toys in your living room.
+In some cases, you can take the parrot flying or teach your parrot to fetch.

-Just be sure to schedule exercises for approximately the same time each day.
+Schedule exercises at about the same time each day.
 If you work out with your parrot, keep these days consistent.
-This will help your parrot recognize when playtime has arrived and look forward to spending it with you.
+This will enable your parrot to recognize when playtime has arrived and look forward to spending that time with you.

 As intelligent animals, parrots require lots of enrichment opportunities.
-Those that lack such items suffer from boredom and depression, leading to feather plucking and destructive behavior.
+Those that lack such items experience boredom and depression, leading to feather plucking and destructive behaviors.

 Even if you allow your parrot to free-roam in a room or house during the day, its cage must still be of an appropriate size.
-A large-enough cage will allow your parrot to hop around and flap its wings, which is crucial for remaining active.
-Horizontal bars also let the parrot scale the inside of its cage and hang upside down when it needs exercise.
+A large enough cage will allow your parrot to hop around and flap its wings, which is crucial for remaining active.
+Horizontal bars allow the parrot to scale the inside of its cage and hang upside down when it needs exercise.

 Parrot Exercise Toys